hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 ```

-Now we have to instance the properties that we declared in <ImageWithStyle />.
+- Instance the properties declared in `ImageWithStyle`.

-So we have to instance the src and the className.
-For the first one, we already had imported logo, and I added logoStyledComponent.
+- Import the images for `src` property.

 ```javascript
 import logo from '../images/logo.png'